locana-co/PGRestAPI/docs/Windows_Install.md

 	settings.application.publicport = "80";

 ###Install topojson module globally
     npm install -g topojson

 ###For development purposes, install nodemon
 Nodemon monitors your node project, and will automatically restart your node project if there are any file changes.
 	npm install -g nodemon

-###Installing Cairo (for dynamic map tile capability)
-Cairo - You need to [download](http://www.gtk.org/download/index.php) and install Cairo in order to use the [nodetiles](https://github.com/nodetiles/nodetiles-core) dynamic tile rendering functionality.
-For Windows, it seems the common way to do this is to install something called the GTK+ All-In-One package, which includes Cairo and other dependencies.
-[Download](http://ftp.gnome.org/pub/gnome/binaries/win64/gtk+/2.22/gtk+-bundle_2.22.1-20101229_win64.zip) and install to C:/GTK (this is important)

-*I won't lie.
-This and nodetiles-core was a bear to intall on Windows.*

-###Installing nodetiles-core
-[nodetiles-core](https://github.com/nodetiles/nodetiles-core) (on Windows, cloned or copied to a folder OUTSIDE of the PGRestAPI project).
-Then move the entire nodetiles-core folder into PGRestAPI/node_modules

-Next, copy cairo DLLs:
-After Cairo is installed, copy all dlls from C:\GTK\bin to PGRestAPI/node_modules/nodetiles-core/node_modules/canvas/build/Release.

-Lastly, use npm install to install nodetiles-core
-So, cd into PGRestAPI/node_modules/nodetiles-core, and then

-	npm install

-With any luck, nodetiles-core should now be installed.

-###Installing nodetiles-PostGIS
-For the time being, this module is stored in the /PGRestAPI/lib folder.
-Install this module by cd-ing into the /PGRestAPI/lib/nodetiles-postgis folder and then
-	npm install

 ###To Run as a Windows Service
 When starting as a windows service, install winser